Utility 2.0 Plan

 Your comments should refer to “Matter Number 14-01299—PSEG Long Island’s Utility 2.0 Plan.” - Toll-free Opinion Line: Comments may also be submitted through the DPS Opinion Line at 1-800-335-2120.
 The number is designed to take comments about pending cases from in-state callers, 24 hours a day.
 Callers should press “2” to leave comments, mentioning PSEG Long Island’s Utility 2.0 Plan.

-For more information about the review process for the Utility 2.0 or Energy Efficiency Plans, you may contact the Department of Public Service at 1-888-275-7721.
+For more information about the review process for the Utility 2.0 or BEE Plans, you may contact the Department of Public Service at 1-888-275-7721.

 Stay Connected